torbsd/torbsd.github.io/index.md

 * [Enlisting BSD-using entities](corp-relays.html) to operate Tor relays

+* Accumulating and maintaining a list of privacy-enhancing related ports and their statuses on the BSDs, in a project entitled [Porting Targets for PETs](porting-pets.html)

 * Maintaining a set of reports entitled ["Quick-and-Dirty Statistics"](dirty-stats.html) which provide snapshots of public Tor relay diversity

-* Parsing the dozens of privacy-enhancing technology applications which have proliferated over the past several years, and providing the

 We look forward to inquiries and involvement in __TDP__.
 Fork our [code] (https://github.com/torbsd), submit patches, run a relay and let us know if __TDP__